apostrophecms/docs/docs/cookbook/creating-custom-schema-fields.md

 ## Introduction
 Apostrophe comes with a large number of [schema field types](/reference/field-types/).
 Many times when we need a custom field type, it is simply a combination of existing field types working together for a new outcome.
 Luckily, Apostrophe was designed to allow you to reuse existing field types to create new custom fields.

 In this recipe, we are going to build two different custom schema fields.
 The first will be a simple set of `string` and `integer` fields to collect grade information.
 The second will be a gradient background creator with `integer` and `color` fields, within an `array`.
 Overall, the steps to building both will be almost identical.
 However, we are going to build the grade field as part of a piece and the gradient as a stand-alone module.
-This will demonstrate the changes you need to make when building your custom schema field in a module that doesn't extend another core module and changes that need to be made to 'object' and 'array' schema fields when you use them this way.
+This will demonstrate the changes you need to make when building your custom schema field in a module that doesn't extend another core module and changes that need to be made to `object` and `array` schema input fields when you use them this way.

 ## Structure of a schema field

-A schema field has two parts: a server-side part and a browser-side part.
+A schema input field has two parts: a server-side part and a browser-side part.

 The server-side code handles registering the schema field type, plus sanitizing and storing the data in the database.
 Most of this code will be the same for each custom field.
 We can take advantage of the same code that the Apostrophe core uses for sanitization and storage.